 In weekly small group sessions, we will share our experiences with these concerns, while exploring and developing our human capacities for interest and enthusiasm; enjoyment and joy; humor; compassion; courage; resilience and fierceness; integrity; intimacy and connection.
 This is facilitated group process format, which allows men to explore their vulnerabilities and concerns in a safe, confidential, compassionate and contained environment with other similarly concerned and focused men.

-When and Where: This 8 week series will be held in-town Sebastopol.
-Courses start throughout the year.
-Cost is $150.
-Contact: Sahar Pinkham, CHT, has facilitated support groups for 29 years and has been in practice as a hypnotherapist, counselor, and reiki practitioner for 20 years while also teaching hand drumming as a tool for well-being.
-Please call (707) 824-1796 or email email@example.com for more information.
+When and Where: This 6 week series will be held in Sebastopol on Mondays from 7-9pm, February 25th – April 8th, 2019, skipping March 18th.
+This group is limited to 6 men.
+Contact Sahar for an exploratory 15 minute interview: (707) 331-5460.
+Cost: $150.
+Sahar Eric Pinkham, CHT, has facilitated support groups for over 29 years and has been in practice as a hypnotherapist, counselor, and reiki practitioner for 20+ years while also teaching hand drumming as a tool for well-being.

 Sonoma County — Abuse(d) No More